qrzn23/min/wip/magick/content.md

 #### SUB FIGURA CC.

-0. These are the adorations to be performed by aspirants to the A.·.A.·.
+0. These are the adorations to be performed by aspirants to the A∴A∴

 1. Let him greet the Sun at dawn, facing East, giving the sign of his grade.
 And let him say in a loud voice: